mobilewebup/django-tel/README.txt

 3) The tel filter and telify tag will now be available.
 Simply write something like {{"415-4-PYTHON"|tel}} in the template.

+django-tel is currently tailored for USA phone networks.
+More international support is planned.
+Quality patches are appreciated and accepted; see DEV.txt.

 DEPENDENCIES